-1. KedarnathKedarnath temple is situated at an elevation of 3584m amongst snowy peaks and forests.
-It lies in the Rudraprayag district of Uttarakhand and holds a significant position amongst the five Kedar temples.
+1. KedarnathKedarnath temple lies in the Rudraprayag district of Uttarakhand and is the most important of the Panch Kedar temples.
 Its beauty is beyond words.
-Since the hump of the bull appeared at this place, the temple comprises of a Shiva lingam in the shape of a cone representing the bull's hump.
+Since the hump of the bull appeared at this place, the temple comprises a Shiva lingam in the shape of a cone representing the bull's hump.
 The temple which exists today is made up of grey stone slabs and was built by Adi Shankaracharya in the 8th or 9th century AD.

 The temple is constructed on a raised platform facing the South in the Rekha-Sikhara style and has three divisions namely garbhagriha which is the sanctum, Antarala which is the vestibule and Gudha Mandapa which is the closed hall.
 There are three entrances (South, East and West) to enter Gudha Mandapa.
 Garbhagriha comprises of vedibandha, jangha and shikara.
 Shikara is further divided into six storeys and mounted by amalaka, kalasa and andaka covered in a wooden parasol.

 As per archaeologists, the temple has four phases:

 First Phase: This was when Rahul Sankrityayan wrote a book in which he mentioned that he had witnessed a stone inscription in Gupta Brahmi script near the temple which he thought was somewhat related to some temple which existed in the earlier time.

 Second Phase: During the 11th century AD, the temple was built again from scratch with garbagriha and antarala as their prime components.

 Third Phase: The temple was renovated in the 12th century AD.

 Fourth Phase: In the 18th Century AD, a mandapa was finally added to the temple.